qualiti-ai/py-qualiti/README.md

 ## Requirements

 - 🐍 Python `3.8.12` or higher
-- 🔑 Access to OpenAI via API Key
 - 📦 [Poetry](https://python-poetry.org/) as package manager if you are contributing
+- Having access to both allows you to use all features and examples, so note which you'll need:
+  - 🔑 Access to [OpenAI](https://openai.com) via API Key
+  - 🔑 Access to [🤗 HuggingFace](https://huggingface.co) via Access Token

 ## Installation